 Choose the right partner

-The right CSP contributes greatly to the initial and ongoing success of a VAR’s cloud services.
+The right CSP contributes significantly to the initial and ongoing success of a VAR’s cloud services.
 The right CSP helps the VAR launch the right services for customers.
 The right CSP offers services that the VAR can brand as its own.
-The right CSP effectively supports the VAR’s cloud business with marketing, technical and business support and advice.
+The right CSP effectively supports the VAR’s cloud business with marketing, technical, and business support and advice.